M-expression

+M-expressions are a syntax for LISP code and provide function notation, syntax for a cond form and for embedded literal data (via S-expressions) into programs.
+Thus M-Expressions used S-Expressions for literal data.
+The syntax for S-Expressions ("The Data Language") and M-Expressions ("The Meta Language") is defined on pages 8 and 9 of the Lisp 1.5 manual.

+M-Expressions also had a corresponding S-Expression representation.
+Code was manually translated from M-Expressions to S-Expressions.
+The in M-expressions embedded literal data, then had to be quoted in S-Expressions.

 Background

 John McCarthy published the first paper on Lisp in 1960 while a research fellow at the Massachusetts Institute of Technology.
 In it he described a language of symbolic expressions (S-expressions) that could represent complex structures as lists.
 Then he defined a set of primitive operations on the S-expressions, and a language of meta-expressions (M-expressions) that could be used to define more complex operations.
 Finally, he showed how the meta-language itself could be represented with S-expressions, resulting in a system that was potentially self-hosting.
 The draft version of this paper is known as "AI Memo 8".

 McCarthy had planned to develop an automatic Lisp compiler (LISP 2) using M-expressions as the language syntax and S-expressions to describe the compiler's internal processes.
-Stephen B. Russell read the paper and suggested to him that S-expressions were a more convenient syntax.
+Stephen R. Russell read the paper and suggested to him that S-expressions were a more convenient syntax.
 Although McCarthy disapproved of the idea, Russell and colleague Daniel J. Edwards hand-coded an interpreter program that could execute S-expressions.
 This program was adopted by McCarthy's research group, establishing S-expressions as the dominant form of Lisp.

 McCarthy reflected on the fate of M-expressions in 1979:

+The book Anatomy of LISP by John Allen explains the definition of M-expressions and uses them throughout the book to explain Lisp and its implementation.

+Examples

+The definitions for the functions apply and eval from the Lisp 1.5 Manual, page 13.